jamen/ws-rate-limit/readme.md

 ### Event `'limited'`

-Event is triggered instead of `'message'` when the rate limiting has capped in the time frame
+Event is triggered instead of `'message'` when the rate limiting has capped in the time frame.

+The parameters are `(message, count, flags)` where `count` is an number of how many rate limited requests the user has made, and `message` and `flags` come from `'message'` event.

 #### Example